Changing the Domain of Your WordPress Site

 You should now be able to log in to your newly imported blog.

-In addition to the database, you should check your site for links hardcoded into widgets, etc. Those links will need to be manually edited to reference your new site address.
+In addition to the database, you should check your site for links hardcoded into widgets, etc. Those links must be manually edited to reference your new site address.

 For additional information on using this plugin, please review the following article: